SAP-samples/teched2023-IN264/exercises/ex2/README.md

 [Learn how to create an action project](https://developers.sap.com/tutorials/spa-business-partner-action-create.html)<br> This is not needed to be done as part of this exercise, the required Action project is already created for you and you will be consuming it here in the process to publish the approval event to Advanced Event Mesh in this part of the exercise. <br>

   a.
-Click on the + next to Approve in the Approval form , click Actions and click Browse Library <br>.
+Click on the **+** next to **Approve** in the Approval form , click Actions and click Browse Library <br>.
   <br>![](/exercises/ex2/images/ActionsNew001.jpg) <br>
   b.
 Select the "Publish Manager Approval Event".
 This Action is already published and available in Library.
   <br>![](/exercises/ex2/images/ActionsNew002.jpg) <br>
   c.
 Note that the Action is added to the process.
 To add a destination for the Action, under label **Destination variable**, select **Create Destination Variable** <br>
   <br>![](/exercises/ex2/images/ActionsNew003.jpg) <br>
   d.
-Add the following details to the destination pop-up - Identifier : AEM, Description : Advanced Event Mesh Destination, Type : **Destination** and click Create <br>
+Add the following details to the destination pop-up - Identifier : AEM, Description : Advanced Event Mesh Destination, Type : **Destination** and click Create.
+Note this is just a variable name and is a placeholder for the actual destination. <br>
   <br>![](/exercises/ex2/images/ActionsNew004.png) <br>
   e.
 Note that the destination is now updated under the **Destination variable** in **General** Tab for the Action <br>
   <br>![](/exercises/ex2/images/ActionsNew008.jpg) <br>